ansible/awx/docs/docsite/rst/administration/ent_auth.rst

 .. image:: ../common/images/configure-tower-auth-saml-topology.png

 The following instructions describe |at| as the service provider.
-To authenticate users through RHSSO (keycloak), refer to the `Red Hat Single Sign On Integration with the Automation Controller`_ blog.

-.. _`Red Hat Single Sign On Integration with the Automation Controller`: https://www.ansible.com/blog/red-hat-single-sign-on-integration-with-ansible-tower

 To setup SAML authentication: